guinartm/DAM19-1/Assignment 1.md

 	Null hypothesis H0 = queries_error August
 	Alternative hypothesis H1 = queries_error September as an improvement

 2. Regarding the assupmtion that the observations of both groups are statistically independent of each other, data are paired and come from the same population, we opt to run a non parametric test, in order to decide whether to pay the bonus or not.

-  - In this case, the Mann-Withney U test (Wilcoxon rank sum test):
+For this case, the Mann-Withney U test (Wilcoxon rank sum test):

 ````
 > wilcox.test(error~month, mu=0,alt="two.sided", correct=TRUE, paired=FALSE, conf.int=TRUE, data = Data1)